top of page

 Hi there, it’s still sweltering over here in sunny Malta, so getting stuck in to painting frosty scenes and tiny icebergs feels a big ironic.
-I’ll talk about life in Santiago in my next post, but first I had to share with you the first of my Patagonia-inspired paintings.
+I’ll talk about life in Santiago in my next post, but first I had to share with you the first of my Patagonia landscape paintings.
 I’m planning a little series of oils, capturing the different nuances of light and colour that this wonderful place is so famous for.

 As an artist used to painting in pretty bold and varied colours, this painting was definitely tough.
 But I choose to take on the toughest first.
 I limited my palette down to just 5 colours: titanium white, ultramarine blue, Van Dyke brown, Naples yellow and a touch of paynes grey.
 In fact, I used more brushes than colours on this painting.